Shahzad Khalil: Career

 In 2014, when his wife Bader Khalil emigrated to Canada to live with her son she said in an interview with Dawn News that: "PTV is celebrating its 50th anniversary; I don't see any remembrance for Shahzad Khalil.
 Are people so easily forgotten?
 It is hard to believe!"

 Shahzad Khalil is known as one of the best Pakistani directors and will be remembered for his work and his role in Pakistan's television history.
 Indus TV Network presented a special award to Khalil for his outstanding contributions to Pakistan television at the 1st Indus Drama Awards in 2005, presented by Agha Nasir and Ghazanfar Ali.

 Personal life

 Shahzad Khalil's wife is a veteran Pakistani TV actress, Badar Khalil.
-They have two children, Ibrahim and Umar.
+They had two grown up children, Ibrahim and Umar.

 Illness and death

 Shahzad Khalil died of cardiac arrest on 23 December 1989 at the age of 45.
 His funeral prayers were held at the Defence Housing Authority graveyard.
 He was buried in the Defence Graveyard Karachi.